Implementation and measuring success

 The Australian Cancer Plan will be reviewed after the 2-year and 5-year marks against the 2‑ and 5-year goals and actions for each Strategic Objective.
 Following these reviews, further actions for Strategic Objectives may be considered to ensure the Plan is on track to meet its 10-year ambitions.

-A Monitoring and Evaluation framework aligned with the Implementation Plan will be developed and will be supported by:
+A Monitoring and Evaluation framework aligned with the Implementation Plan has been developed and will be supported by:

 • consultation with stakeholders